NOAA-EMC/GSI-fix/README.md

 # GSI-fix
-Static ASCII files used in the [GSI](https://github.com/NOAA-EMC/GSI) by various applications to describe the characteristics of the system.
+ASCII files that are used in the [GSI](https://github.com/NOAA-EMC/GSI) by various applications to describe the characteristics of the system.

 These include (but are not limited to):
 - observation error specifications for conventional and satellite-based measurements